beatrizsmerino/validation-form/README.md

 ## 🎯 Description

-This repository is a complete example of a form with different fields, required validations and custom text fields.
+This repository serves as a complete example of a form with different types of fields, including required validations and custom text fields.

+The components are meticulously structured, following the `BEM` (Block Element Modifier) and `ITCSS` (Inverted Triangle CSS) architecture, ensuring easy maintenance and scalability as the project grows.

+Integrating client-side `JS` validations enhances the user experience by providing real-time feedback as they interact with form fields.

+Whether you want to improve your form building skills or are looking for organizational inspiration, these components provide an excellent starting point.
+They provide a valuable reference for other web development projects, provide a solid `CSS` class structure, powerful client-side `JS` validations, and unique custom elements.

+The best part is that you can easily customize these components to fit your specific project requirements, making them adaptable and valuable for various web development endeavors.

 ## 🧩 Developed with